+Now, we show the second claim.
+Equation~\ref{eqn:checkpoint_2} holds irregardless of our additional assumption, so we need only show that

+But this is clear because if we assume the contrary -- that the two quantities are equal -- the implication is that a solution to Equation~\ref{eqn:only_solution} is contained in $\mathcal{M}$, a contradiction.
+Therefore, we have our result. \end{proof}

-\textit{First, we point out that different objects $\mathcal{O}$ can lead to computationally tighter bounds in Eq.~\eqref{eqn:albeq_general}.} For example, we prove $\bigcap\nolimits_i \mathcal{B}_\rho(\mathbb{P}_i)$ can lead to tighter bounds than $\mathcal{M}$ in Appendix~B. The proof follows a similar logic as presented following Example~\ref{eg:counter_eg}.
-In fact, for Example~\ref{eg:counter_eg}, it is true that $\bigcap\nolimits_i \mathcal{B}_\rho(\mathbb{P}_i)$ contains $\mathcal{M} + \{\mathbb{S}\}$, and thus, may reap the discussed benefit.
-But, for DANN, our hypothesis will usually be a neural network.
-In this case, tightness is often considered irrelevant because the large VC-Dimension of neural networks \cite{bartlett2019nearly} is the dominant term in any bound on error (i.e., using the PAC framework).
-Still, this conversation is not complete without considering the recent success of PAC-Bayesian formulations (e.g., \citet{dziugaite2017computing}) which provide much tighter bounds when the hypothesis is a stochastic neural network.
-In Appendix~A, we discuss a PAC-Bayesian distribution psuedometric \cite{germain2020pac} analogous to $d_{\mathcal{H} \Delta \mathcal{H}}$.
+Now, for DANN, our hypothesis will usually be a neural network.
+In this case, the benefit of tightness may be considered irrelevant because the large VC-Dimension of neural networks \cite{bartlett2019nearly} is the dominant term in any bound on error (i.e., using the PAC framework).
+Still, this conversation is not complete without considering the recent success of PAC-Bayesian formulations (e.g., see Dziugaite et al.~\cite{dziugaite2017computing}) which provide much tighter bounds when the hypothesis is a stochastic neural network.
+In Appendix~\ref{sec:appendix_a}, we discuss a PAC-Bayesian distribution psuedometric \cite{germain2020pac} analogous to $d_{\mathcal{H} \Delta \mathcal{H}}$.
 Because this psuedometric shares the important properties of $d_{\mathcal{H} \Delta \mathcal{H}}$, these results are easily re-framed in this more modern formulation as well -- where tightness may be a primary concern.

-\textit{Second, we point out that a particular object $\mathcal{O}$ can be easier to analyze.} This fact will become evident as we develop an algorithmic extension to DANN for DG.
+\paragraph{Intuitive Analysis} Second, we point out that a particular object $\mathcal{O}$ can be easier to analyze.
+This fact will become evident as we develop an algorithmic extension to DANN for DG.
 Ultimately, we find that the novel object $\bigcap\nolimits_i \mathcal{B}_\rho(\mathbb{P}_i)$ may be manipulated to provide key motivating insights in algorithm design.